Updated:

 only one allowance in the next period).

-- The industry sectors that receive free allowances should be reduced,
+- The number of industry sectors that receive free allowances should

 support, including

-grants and loans for transition to low carbon technologies
+grants and loans for the transition to low-carbon technologies.

 - Much stricter rules than the current ones must be introduced